 If you participate in the introduction programme, you will receive introduction benefits from the municipality where you have been settled.

-If you are a refugee from Ukraine who have been granted collective protection in Norway, preparatory courses for higher education, higher education or higher vocational education may be part of the introduction programme for refugees.
+If you are a refugee from Ukraine who have been granted collective protection in Norway, preparatory courses for higher education, short, complementary higher education or higher vocational education with a duration of one year or less may be part of your introduction programme.

-If you have been granted individual asylum in Norway, preparatory courses for higher education may be part of your Introduction Program.
-Regular full-time studies may not be included.
+If you have been granted individual asylum in Norway, preparatory courses for higher education may be part of your introduction programme.

 The municipality where you are settled will also be aware of which rights you have concerning higher vocational education and higher education.